Halcyon666/Halcyon666/README.md

 I'm a Java Developer, interested in React, AI, WEB3 etc.<br/>
-After working more than 5 years, I'm tired with Java, pursuit for new things for new chances.
+After more than five years of working with Java, I’m ready to explore new technologies and pursue fresh opportunities.

 <picture>
   <source